mike-ii/HorribleForum/README.md

 4. Each language should stick to one thing, and nothing else (if possible), and the server should be as modular as possible.
 You can use a language to coordinate all other ones, but only if the language is *not* intended to do that.

 5. Make everything as stupid and horrifying as possible, but still functional.

+6. No-extention/`.txt` files can be used to hold code (mainly html and css), but another language must parse it into actual usable code.